oliver-rew/topo_tool/README.md

 # topo_tool

 A simple tool to convert GeoTIFF elevation files to STL mesh.
 Based HEAVILY on `phstl` (linked below).
-I even have my own fork of `phstl` that fixes some of the issues (also linked below).
-Instead of using GDAL directly like phstl, this tool uses `rasterio`.
+I even have my own fork of `phstl` that fixes some issues (also linked below).
+Instead of using GDAL directly like `phstl`, this tool uses `rasterio`.

 https://github.com/anoved/phstl